Caring for a Loved One with Dementia: Encouraging Medication Compliance

 Sometimes, people with dementia may forget to take their medications.
 This can make their condition worse and affect their health.
 To help them remember, you can incorporate medications into their daily routine.
 This means making medication administration a part of their normal activities.
 Here are some ways to do that:

 Routine Integration: Connect medication administration to daily routines like meals or brushing teeth.
 Consistency helps build a habit.
 For example, you can give medications before breakfast, lunch, and bedtime.
-You can also use the same place and method for giving medications, such as on the kitchen table or in a cup of water.
+You can also use the same place and method for providing medications, such as on the kitchen table or in a cup of water.

 Visual Reminders: Use cues like sticky notes or alarms to remind your loved one to take their medications.
 You can place sticky notes on the fridge, the bathroom mirror, or the bedroom door, with simple messages like “Time for your pills” or “Don’t forget your medicine.”
 You can also set alarms on the phone, the clock, or the watch, with sounds or vibrations that alert your loved one to take their medications.
 You can also use pictures or symbols to show what medications they need to take and when.